A search for heavy axion-like particles in light-by-light scattering at the FCC-hh: Numerical results

-This earlier transition occurs because a heavy-ion photon flux is considerably ``softer'' than in the proton cases, and the sensitivity starts to change much earlier as $m_a$ grows.
+This earlier transition occurs because a heavy-ion photon flux is considerably ``softer'' than that in the proton cases, and the sensitivity starts to change much earlier as $m_a$ grows.
 The energy required to produce the ALP and simultaneously satisfy the 1 TeV cut quickly reaches the limit of what the lead nucleus can provide coherently. \end{description}

-The origin and positions of the ``dips'' in Fig.~\ref{fig:FCCSSexcldelta_0} can be explained by the following: \begin{description} \item[--] For the pp and pPb collisions the dips of the figure occur around 1000 GeV.
+The origin and positions of the ``dips'' in the left panel of Fig.~\ref{fig:FCCSSall_delta_0} can be explained by the following: \begin{description} \item[--] For the pp and pPb collisions the dips of the figure occur around 1000 GeV.
 This is a ``resonance'' effect where the ALP mass matches the di-photon mass threshold.
 At this point, the cross-section is most efficiently sampled right to the $m_{\gamma\gamma}$ cut imposed. \item[--] For the PbPb mode the dip occurs much earlier.

 Due to the nuclear form factor, the photon flux is heavily suppressed at high energy scales.
-We find a ``sweet spot'' around 200 GeV, where the $Z^4$-enhancement remains highly effective while the energy is still sufficient to satisfy the $1$ TeV invariant mass threshold.
+We find a ``sweet spot'' around 200 GeV, where the $Z^4$-enhancement remains highly effective, while the energy is still sufficient to satisfy the $1$ TeV invariant mass threshold.
 Beyond this point, the form factor suppression outweighs the $Z^4$-enhancement, causing the exclusion limit to weaken. \end{description}

 The fact that the PbPb collision is more sensitive to the ALP coupling in the $60-700$ GeV mass range shows that the photon flux enhancement is powerful enough to overcome the luminosity deficit ($110 \text{ nb}^{-1}$ against $20 \text{ ab}^{-1}$), but only within a range where the ion-ion scattering remains coherent.